Diffusion Models

 - Decode: using the VAE decoder.

-This reduces the dimensionality by (from to ), making the diffusion process dramatically cheaper while preserving perceptual quality.
-The denoising network is typically a U-Net with cross-attention layers for text conditioning, or more recently a Diffusion Transformer (DiT) ([?peebles2023dit]) that uses a standard Transformer architecture on patchified latents.
+The spatial resolution drops by per side ( in pixel count), and counting the change in channel depth (3 to 4) the total element count falls by (from to ), making the diffusion process dramatically cheaper while preserving perceptual quality.
+The denoising network is typically a U-Net with cross-attention layers for text conditioning, or more recently a Diffusion Transformer (DiT) (Peebles & Xie, 2023) that uses a standard Transformer architecture on patchified latents.

 Flow matching produces straighter trajectories than diffusion, enabling fewer sampling steps.
 It has become the basis for several modern generative models (e.g., Stable Diffusion 3).